-The early stages of SEO, or search engine optimization, can leave you feeling lost.
+When you're just starting out, the early stages of SEO (or search engine optimization) can leave you feeling lost.

-This checklist is by no means exhaustive, but it serves a to-do list of the basic areas you need to cover for your SEO in 2018.
+This checklist is by no means exhaustive, but it serves a to-do list of the basic areas you need to cover for your SEO this year.

 1. Heading Section Order